 HVAC Monthly Maintenance

 Heating and cooling are two of the most pleasant of modern conveniences.
 Unfortunately, when something goes wrong, they can be very costly to repair (and very uncomfortable to go without).
-Make sure your monthly home maintenance includes a quick check of your heating and cooling systems!
+Make sure your monthly home maintenance includes a quick check of your heating and cooling systems by a professional!

 Steam heating system Test relief valve and replace if necessary; check pressure gauge and drain expansion tank if necessary.